thomas10-10/foo-Wallpaper-Feh-Gif/README.md

 # To run it
 Download back4.sh and place your desired gif in the `gif` directory.
+For ubuntu/xfce use this file back4.sh ubuntu-xfce
 ```
 cd ~
 chmod +x back4.sh
 ./back4.sh 0.010 gif/pixel.gif &
 #./back4 speed pathToGif &
 ```
+For ubuntu/xfce
+You can set stretched style in desktop panel

 # To stop it
 ```